Rails Integration

 Helpers

-Include the RubyLLM helpers in your ActiveRecord models.
+Include the RubyLLM helpers in your ActiveRecord models:

 # app/models/chat.rb